roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

 [class-randomizer-0.c](Files/class-randomizer-0.c)

 #### Chal
-In the chal, Server give us the current random number.
+In the chal, Server gives us the current random number.
 We need to guess the 2 next random numbers.
 ```bash
 $ nc shell.2019.nactf.com 31425